kandev/lamp/README.md

 This configuration will give you some green badges in most pentest/security scanners.

 For the sake of passing the configcheck, this example uses the certificate generated for MariaDB during the creation of this image.
 It will be replaced by *Certbot* later.

+You should restart the container after each configuration update.

 ## Connecting to the container ##
 From the host server run